 Startups are job engines

-The sometimes violent comments on the post show: There is at least a need for discussion.
-Because startups hire an average of 3,5 employees in the first year.
-In comparison: 0,8 positions are offered by “regular” companies after the start-up in the first year.
-In other words: innovation means growth and needs motivated high potentials who live the idea of the start-up, drive product development forward, react flexibly to challenges and enjoy making decisions.
+The sometimes violent comments on the post show that there is at least a need for discussion.
+Because startups already employ an average of 3,5 employees in the first year.
+In comparison: 0,8 positions are offered by “regular” companies after being founded in the first year.
+In other words: Innovation means growth and needs motivated high potentials who live the idea of the start-up, drive product development, react flexibly to challenges and have fun making decisions.

 Innovation is risk